SALTCOFFEEEE/SALTCOFFEEEE.github.io/index.md

 ## ME

-I'm **Chenyu Wang**, currently a master student studying machine learning at University of Michigan.
+I'm **Chenyu Wang**, currently a second year master student studying data science and machine learning at University of Michigan.
 In my spare time, I like reading novels and watching animes & movies.

 ## RESEARCH
+Previously, my research focus on applying machine learning algorithm to the optical communication for designing robust and interpretable equalizer.
+Currently, I am research on the designing deep learning based joint channel coding and modulation schemes.

-My research interests are in the areas of machine learning, and deep learning, focusing on applications to Iot.
+My research interests are in the areas of machine learning, and deep learning, focusing on applications to Iot, Communication.
+I am also very interested in interpretable of machine learning and deep learning.

 <!-- <img src="https://film-grab.com/wp-content/uploads/photo-gallery/57%20(125).jpg?bwg=1547149951" alt="img"  /> -->